ryancys1234/AP-Computer-Science-A/Basics/Assignment2.5/README.md

     verse("duck", "quack");

-Question 3: What is the output of the following program (shown in the notes)?
+Question 3: What is the output of the following program (shown in the assignment notes)?
 Be precise about where there are spaces and where there are new lines.
 Hint: Start by describing in words what ping() and baffle() do when they are invoked.

     When invoked, baffle() prints "wug" and invokes ping() while ping() prints ".".
 The output: